AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdid.md

   <figcaption>Fig.2 - solid Building CityObjects's connected to the terrain. <em>--image </em><cite><a href="https://github.com/tudelft3d/3dfier"> 3dfier</a></cite> by the<cite><a href="https://3d.bk.tudelft.nl/"> 3D geoinformation research group at TU Delft</a></cite>.</figcaption>
 </center></figure>

-### Interactive Visualisation
+### Interactive Visualisation and Spatial Data Science

-A dynamic visualisation is possible through a Jupyter notebook.
+A dynamic visualisation and spatial analysis is possible through a Jupyter notebook.
 [Interactive Visualization](https://adriankriger.github.io/osm_LoD1_3DCityModel/docs/interactive/) discusses this further.

 ## Is it useful?